nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 This tutorial gives short instructions on how to set up a development environment for Porch.
 It outlines the steps to get a [kind](https://kind.sigs.k8s.io/) cluster up and running to which a Porch instance running in Visual Studio Code can connect to and interact with.

+> **_NOTE:_**  The code itself can be run on a remote VM and we can use the [VSCode Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to connect to it as our Dev environment.

 <br>

 # Setup kind with MetalLB and Gitea